Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

 }
 ```

-**returns a value of 400, indicating that this IM user does not exist**
+**returns a value of 400, indicating that this Chat user does not exist**

 ``` json
 {